Resource Consumption Accounting

 RCA in Industrial Engineer Magazine

-RCA Institute Executive Director, Larry White, wrote an article on Capacity Measurement and Costing at the invitation of Industrial Engineer's editor.
+Larry White also wrote an article on Capacity Measurement and Costing at the invitation of Industrial Engineer's editor.
 The article explains the importance of creating capacity measurement and costing for use by operating managers.
 It discusses the principles H.L.
 Gantt employed to convince accountants to provide manager focused information in a world not yet dominated by external financial reporting.
 It extends Gantt's approaches into modern application using RCA.
 The article is titled: Back to the future with Gantt.
 (This article is provided with permission of the Institute of Industrial Engineers from the January 2015 issue of Industrial Engineer, Copyright 2015 Institute of Industrial Engineers.
 All rights reserved.)

 Recent RCA Presentations